wrapl/minilang/docs/language.rst

       end
    end

+The :mini:`else`-clause is optional, if omitted and no other branch is selected then the :mini:`if`-expression returns :mini:`nil`.

 Loop Expressions
 ~~~~~~~~~~~~~~~~

-*Minilang* provides a simple looping expression, :mini:`loop ... end`.
-This
-keeps evaluating the code inside indefinitely.
-The expression
-:mini:`exit <value>` exits a loop and returns the given value as the value of
-the loop.
-The value can be omitted, in which case the loop evaluates to
+A :mini:`loop`-expression, :mini:`loop ... end` evaluates its code repeatedly until an :mini:`exit`-expression is evaluated: :mini:`exit Value` exits a loop and returns the given value as the value of the loop.
+The value can be omitted, in which case the loop evaluates to :mini:`nil`.
-:mini:`nil`.

 .. code-block:: mini